-Greece survived to fail another day, say economists at Royal Bank of Scotland Group Plc and Citigroup Inc. (C)
+Greece survived to fail another day, say economists at Royal Bank of Scotland Group Plc and Citigroup Inc. (C:US)

 An election result yesterday that defused expectations of an imminent euro exit by Greece left the threat hanging over the global economy and put European leaders under pressure to speed efforts to protect the rest of the region.
 Spanish 10-year bond yields soared above 7 percent for the first time in the euro era, showing investor concern of the relentless financial turmoil.

 “The election has solved little and in our view is actually just another iteration towards the risks of a euro exit,” said Harvinder Sian, senior rates strategist at RBS in London.
 ‘The adjustment path is likely to remain too much for Greece to bear.”

 Greece, dependent since 2010 on emergency loans from the European Union and International Monetary Fund, has to meet the creditors’ conditions to keep the aid flowing.
 The route to continued support involves axing 11.5 billion euros ($14.5 billion) from the budget and 150,000 civil service jobs, said Sian, leaving him holding fast to his pre-election view of a 90 percent chance Greece quits the euro within two years.

 To form a parliamentary majority, Greece’s two traditional political rivals, New Democracy, led by Antonis Samaras, and the Socialist Pasok party, led by Evangelos Venizelos, must form a coalition.

 That politicking still makes for “very tense days in Greece,” said Holger Schmieding, chief economist at Berenberg Bank in London.